Dr3wL/Resources/DC|GroupPolicy.md

         Write-Host " -> Disabled 'DoesNotRequirePreAuth' for $($Account.SamAccountName)" -ForegroundColor Green
     }

-    # Fix Kerberoastable accounts by removing SPNs (if not needed)
+    # Fix Kerberoastable accounts by removing SPNs (if not needed) | Regular user accounts shouldn't need but if an account is running a service like IIS, SQL Server, or a File Server it's needed.
     if ($Account.ServicePrincipalName) {
         Write-Host " -> Checking SPNs for $($Account.SamAccountName): $($Account.ServicePrincipalName)"